Dynamic-Capital/Dynamic-Capital/docs/model-intelligence-infrastructure-reference.md

 By aligning benchmark insights with this modular agent framework, teams can rapidly match intelligence assets to the correct execution surface while preserving observability, governance, and cost efficiency.

+## Reference Implementation

+The `dynamic_ai.infrastructure` module materialises this playbook in code.
+It defines the shared role palette, per-domain blueprints, and a `DynamicInfrastructure` registry that can register modules, assign role owners, and emit operational playbooks.
+Use `build_default_infrastructure()` when you need a ready-to-run baseline covering core modules such as `dynamic_supabase`, `dynamic_memory`, `dynamic_task_manager`, and `dynamic_validator`.